Grand National horses from Ireland

 Horse age: 9 Trainer: Willie Mullins Jockey: Horse star sign: Pisces Horse trained at: Ireland Jockey silks colour: Green

 I Am Maximus sprinted clear on the run-in in last year's Grand National, eventually coming home a comfortable seven-and-a-half-length winner and in doing so gave master trainer Willie Mullins his second Aintree Grand National victory.
-Connections have stated that defending his Grand National crown is the plan for 2025 but this time around I Am Maximus is likely to have around ten pounds more to hike around Aintree.
+Connections have stated that defending his Grand National crown is the plan for 2025 but this time around I Am Maximus will have eight pounds more to hike around Aintree.
 A winner now of six races including an Irish Grand National and a Grade One novice chase, where I Am Maximus showed his versatility by being able to win such a high-class race over just two-and-a-half miles.
 2025 did not start well for I Am Maximus though with a poor display in the Savills Chase at Leopardstown in December.
 The Grand National winner continually jumped out to his left and was tailed off from a relatively early stage, although that was a Grade One race run on good to yielding ground which would not have played to his strengths.
 The Grand National winner put up an improved performance next time with a staying on eighth place in the Irish Gold Cup but, again, that effort was littered with jumps where the gelding went violently out to his left.
-He remains the ante-post favourite for the Grand National in 2025 but his propensity to jump out to his left this season must be a big worry for his supporters.
+A third outing was planned for a race he won last year, the Bobbyjo Chase at Fairyhouse, but I Am Maximus was a late non-runner due to a bruised foot.
+He remains one of the favourites for the Grand National in 2025 but his propensity to jump out to his left this season and his foot injury must be a big worry for his supporters.

 Click here to open a Minella Indo